 - In the Signature Setup dialog box, type the information that will appear beneath the signature line, like the signer’s name, title, and/or email address.
 (You can even include signee instructions if you’d like, such as “Before signing the document, verify that the content is correct.”)

 - Select one or both of the following checkboxes:

 - Allow the signer to add comments in the Sign dialog box

 And to remove signature lines from Microsoft 365, simply

 - Open the document or worksheet that contains the electronic signature you’d like to remove.

 - Click Yes.

-In addition, you can remove a signature by clicking the arrow next to the signature in the Signature Pane and then clicking Remove Signature.
+You can also remove a signature by clicking the arrow next to the signature in the Signature Pane and then clicking Remove Signature.

 Adobe’s Portable Document Format (PDF) is a common format for fixed-layout documents.
-Like Word, Adobe PDF has added a range of capabilities since it was introduced to the market in 1993.
-It’s now possible to electronically sign a PDF file for authentication.
+Like Word, Adobe PDF has added a range of capabilities since it was first introduced to the market in 1993, including the ability to electronically sign a PDF file for authentication.

 If you’re a Windows user, you’re probably familiar with PDF readers.
-They are computer programs that allow you to open PDF files, that is, files with the .pdf file extension.
-The most popular option these days is Adobe Acrobat Reader.
+These computer programs allow you to open PDF files, or files with the .pdf file extension.
+The most popular option is Adobe Acrobat Reader.